jaysstewart/MinecraftSkinMaker/README.md

 # MinecraftSkinMaker
-Inital creation of program
+Program to concatinate image to generate a minecraft skin

-switched to python due to support with image processing and web GUI with PyQT5
+Initally made in Java, but switched to python due to support for image processing and web GUI integration